 ISM 6930 3 Decision Process for Business Continuity and Disaster Recovery

-The fifth elective can be taken with the approval of the MBA academic advisor.
+The fifth elective (3 hours) can be taken with the approval of the MBA academic advisor.

 Compliance, Risk Management & Anti-Money Laundering concentration requires the completion of the capstone course:

-GEB 6XXX MBA Capstone.
+GEB 6898 3 MBA Capstone for Analytics, Compliance & Cybersecurity.

-Healthcare Specialization – 15 credit hours minimum
+Healthcare Specialization – 19 credit hours minimum

+Total Minimum hours with this specialization: 33 hours

 The healthcare specialization is designed to prepare graduates for roles in the business of medicine.
 Graduates will develop the necessary skills and problem-solving techniques that will permit them to manage healthcare practices and businesses.
 The specialization is meant for students enrolled in a Doctor of Medicine (M.D.) program, practicing physicians and healthcare professionals.
 Students select from the following electives, or other graduate course electives in Business, Medicine, or Public Health, taken with the approval of the MBA Academic Advisor.

 Suggested Electives: